Distance: 7.9 mile loop | Time: 3 – 4 hours | Level: Moderate – Hard

 While this list could go on forever, I do want to point out two other hikes we did during our trip to Arches that were particularly magical.

 While hiking to Delicate Arch is a no-brainer, the time of day you choose to see Delicate Arch is crucial.

 There are hoards upon hoards of people making the trek to Delicate Arch, every day.
-Therefore, to make the most of your experience I recommend witnessing the arch at sunrise.
-And by sunrise, I mean starting the hike in the pitch black.
+Therefore, to make the most of your experience I recommend hiking Delicate Arch Trail at sunrise.
+And by sunrise, I mean starting the hike in pitch black.

 Tower Arch Trail